-Counties have traditionally administered and financed elections in the United States, an arrangement that acknowledges the differences in size and requirements of various jurisdictions.
-NACo opposes legislation that imposes specific and impractical requirements regarding equipment, procedures, and personnel responsibilities under the guise of federal election reform when said regulations directly impact the conduct of state and local elections.
-NACo additionally opposes unfunded mandates and insufficient deadlines with regard to federal election reform.
-Counties administer the nation's elections and should be included in any meaningful reform of our election process.
+Counties administer the nation's elections and must be an integral stakeholder in any meaningful reform of our election process.
+Counties have traditionally administered and financed elections in the United States because the vast differences in geographic and population sizes, language needs and other local requirements necessitate differences in elections administration.
+This local and disparate election administration also assists in elections security.
+Therefore, NACo opposes any legislation that imposes specific and impractical requirements regarding equipment, procedures, and personnel responsibilities.
+Further, while NACo believes that post-election audits are an integral part of securing our elections and supports efforts to develop and assist counties in implementing best practices, NACo opposes any legislation that requires any specific methodologies.-Counties additionally opposes unfunded mandates and insufficient deadlines with regard to federal election reform.
 NACo further asserts that counties should not be held liable for state failures to comply with election requirements imposed by the federal government.